Georgia DUI FAQs

 You can be arrested for driving under the influence in Georgia if your blood alcohol concentration (BAC) is 0.08% or higher if you are 21 years or older, 0.04% or higher if you are operating a commercial vehicle, and 0.02% or higher if you are under the age of 21.

-Often individuals assume that drunkenness is the standard of proof in a DUI case.
-If there is evidence that you were under the influence while driving to the extent that being under the influence made it unsafe to drive, then that is sufficient to make a case for driving under the influence.
-Accordingly, it is better to proceed on the side of caution and avoid driving after drinking alcohol.
+Often individuals assume that feeling drunk is the standard of proof in a DUI case.
+Even if you don't "feel drunk", your BAC may still be higher than the limit.
+It is better to proceed on the side of caution and avoid driving after drinking alcohol.

 If you are found guilty of DUI, and it is your first conviction, you can face a license suspension of up to 12 months (more on types of DUI penalties).
 However, your license may be reinstated after 120 days if you successfully complete DUI school and pay the license reinstatement fee.
 If you qualify, you may apply for a driving permit with limited use, such as driving to school, work, or DUI school during the suspension period.